At the Newark Hill Academy, CHILD is at the heart of our enquiry based curriculum..

-The PSHE education lessons at Newark Hill Academy are designed using the Cambridgeshire PSHE service’s frameworks and toolkits.
+The PSHE and Relationship Education lessons at Newark Hill Academy are designed using the Cambridgeshire PSHE service’s frameworks and toolkits.
 They support the teachers in planning personalised, flexible PSHE education lessons weekly, over the course of the school academic year.
 There are four core themes, and each enable us to develop our pupils’ knowledge, skills and understanding — Myself & My Relationships, Citizenship, Economic Well-being and Healthy & Safer Lifestyles.
+Relationships Education covers the key areas of families and people who care for me, caring friendships, respectful relationships, online relationships and being safe.
 The PSHE education lead at Newark Hill Academy oversees the lessons that the teachers have placed into the Medium Term Plans, to ensure the progression of skills is clear across school.
 All teachers are able to justify their choice of PSHE education lessons, and on occasions where teachers feel it necessary to teach about a certain issue as a result of a problem arisen in their own class, the PSHE education lead supports them.

 The assemblies that take place daily at Newark Hill Academy often cover PSHE topics which allows matters to be revisited, and as a result extended thinking and expanded knowledge within the children.
 In the autumn term, we celebrate Harvest, in the classroom and in assembly, to acknowledge all the food grown on local land.
 We are aware of families who use the local food banks, and use Harvest as an opportunity to provide for them, whilst teaching the children about different occupations and how their lives differ from others.
 The Reception children have the opportunity to attend a workshop organised by Kids Country where they learn the importance of homegrown foods, and begin to develop an understanding of a healthy, balanced diet.